-On the second day of our visit I was preparing for my presentation at a park with a nice outdoor pavilion when some kids, who were just hanging around, began pointing at me and something I clearly didn’t understand.
-I thought they were asking for money, which understandably is the most common experience I have when locals approach me.
-It turns out the kids wanted by bottle of water.
-Water – clean water – is a scarce commodity.
-Obviously I had no issue handing over the bottle to one of them.
-I could always get another.
+To find poverty here is no surprise.
+Even before arriving, you understand it is pervasive.
+But its degree stings you when you see it up close for the first time.
+During the second day of our visit I I participated in an event in a nice park with a well-kept pavilion for such events.
+As I was preparing, a group of boys began pointing at me and speaking in Haitian Creole.
+At first I thought they wanted money, but they actually wanted the bottle of water in my hands because clean drinking water is such a scarce commodity.
 As I handed it to one of the boy, one of the other two began to reach in to grab it, and suddenly all three were wrestling for it.
 One of them emerged with it and ran off, leaving the other two behind.

 The remainder of my week in Haiti was standard from a work point of view.
-Our hotel as overbooked, so our driver suggested staying at his friends’ bed and breakfast.
-Turns out it was little more than the man’s personal home that he and his family converted to a business to make money in lean times.
+Our hotel as overbooked, so our driver suggested staying at his friends’ bed and breakfast, which was little more than his house turned into a business to make money in lean times.
 But it fit the bill nicely.
 It had rooms for us all, a covered patio-turned-dining-room, a strained internet connection, and plenty of bottled water.